curroramos/DRONING/Vision/README.md

 3. Once the dependencies are installed, you are ready to use the gate detection system.

-## Configuration <a name="configuration"></a>
+## Code Structure <a name="Code Structure"></a>

-Before running the gate detection system, you may need to modify the configuration based on your specific requirements.
-The configuration file can be found at `<path-to-config-file>`.
-Open the file and adjust the parameters as necessary.
-These parameters may include camera settings, image preprocessing options, and gate detection thresholds.
+The code consists of several functions:

+1. empty(a)
+This is a placeholder function that does nothing.
+It is used as a callback for the trackbars.

+2. create_trackbar(empty)
+This function creates the trackbar windows and initializes the trackbars for setting various parameters.
+It creates two windows: "HSV" and "Parameters".
+The "HSV" window contains trackbars for setting the minimum and maximum values of HUE, SATURATION, and VALUE.
+The "Parameters" window contains trackbars for setting the threshold values and area for contour detection.

+3. stackImages(scale, imgArray)
+This function takes a list of images and stacks them horizontally or vertically to create a single image grid.
+It is used to display multiple images in a single window.

+4. procesamiento_imagen(img)
+This function processes the input image using the parameters set by the trackbars in the "HSV" window.
+It converts the image to the HSV color space and applies a color range mask to isolate regions of interest.
+It then performs Gaussian blurring and converts the image to grayscale.
+It returns the processed image and the grayscale image.

+5. getContours(img, imgContour, frameWidth, frameHeight, deadZone)
+This function finds contours in the input image and filters them based on their area.
+It then approximates the contours to polygons and checks if the number of polygon vertices is 4.
+If so, it considers it as a gate and performs additional calculations to determine its center and shape (rectangle or pole).
+It draws the detected gates on the imgContour image and returns the gate's center coordinates, the number of gates detected, and the gate's shape.

+6. display(img, frameWidth, frameHeight, deadZone)
+This function draws visual elements on the image, such as a horizontal and vertical line representing the center of the frame and a dead zone region.
+It also adds a circle at the center of the frame.

 ## Usage <a name="usage"></a>

 To use the gate detection system, follow these steps:

-1. Ensure that your camera or video source is connected to your system.
+1. Ensure that the drone is connected to your system.

+2. In the main.py script, you can set the tello_cam variable to 1 to use the drone's camera.
+If you want to use your own, set the variable to 0.

+3. In the same script set the num_total_puertas variable to the total gate number.

-2. Navigate to the cloned repository on your local machine:
+4. Navigate to the cloned repository on your local machine:

    ```
    cd <path-to-cloned-repo>
    ```

-3. Run the gate detection script:
+5. Run the gate detection script:

    ```
-   python gate_detection.py
+   python main.py
    ```

-4. The system will start capturing frames from the camera or video source and perform gate detection.
+6. The system will start capturing frames from the camera and perform gate detection.
 Detected gates and obstacles will be displayed in the output window.

-5. Press `Esc` to exit the program.
+7. Press `Q` to exit the program.

 ## Troubleshooting <a name="troubleshooting"></a>